Donyale Luna: Legacy

-However the designer Stephen Burrows also noted "[Luna] was ahead of the Black model thing.
+However, the designer Stephen Burrows also noted "[Luna] was ahead of the Black model thing.
 There weren't too many around [in the US in the 1960s]" when commenting on Lunas' extravagant outlook and attitude towards her own career opportunities.
 Due in part to the timing of the "Black is beautiful" movement only gaining traction towards the end of Luna's career as "Black models didn't truly enjoy their coming out until the seventies" and her New Age beliefs, models such as Beverly Johnson now feature more prominently on Black-firsts lists, even though Luna's cover in 1966 predates Johnson's by eight years.
 Luna is usually today therefore regarded as "a key player in the mid- to late 1960s fashion, film, and experimental theater scenes" who by the 1970s was "unable to move beyond the external and self-imposed limitations for someone of her idiosyncratic temperamental and tenuous lifestyle ... [which] united to diminish and obscure her once impressive figure, which then led to her public erasure".".
-Thus Luna leaves behind a mixed legacy as a model who both broke the colour barrier and as an underground actress, best remembered for her 1966 Vogue cover.
+Thus Luna leaves behind a mixed legacy as a model who both broke the color barrier and as an underground actress, best remembered for her 1966 Vogue cover.

-In her role as the first Black model the cover of a major print magazine, Luna has had "renewed interest" in her modeling career on social media, fashion bloggers, and among Black business owners.
+In her role as the first Black model on the cover of a major print magazine, Luna has had "renewed interest" in her modeling career on social media, fashion bloggers, and among Black business owners.
 With the promotion of editors at British Vogue such as Edward Enninful in 2017, British Vogue covers starring Black models have also increased.
 She has also appeared in the 2008 all-Black Vogue issue and was recognized by Naomi Campbell in her CFDA acceptance speech in 2019, and Nan Goldin dedicated the Exhibit Sirens for her.
 She was also the inspiration for Pat McGrath for her sixth edition of her Mothership makeup palette.
 The Afro-Brazilian TV personality Thelma Assis has also recreated the Twen photoshoot on the July 2020 cover of Harper's Bazaar Brazil.
 In November 2020, actress Zendaya appeared in a photoshoot inspired by Luna for the 50th anniversary of Essence.
+The HBO Max documentary Donyale Luna: Supermodel was released in September 2023, co-produced by her daughter Dream Cazzaniga.